DerGuru/The-Resonant/New Chapters/Part1/P1-15_Watchers.md

 Three weeks of feeling like he was standing on the edge of something vast and unknowable.

 Tonight, he was reading through forum posts again.
-Not the main threads—those were too public, too watched.
+Not the main threadsâ€”those were too public, too watched.
 But the smaller communities, the ones where people whispered about things that official channels dismissed.

 One post caught his eye:

-**"To those who've felt the shift—you're not alone."**
+**"To those who've felt the shiftâ€”you're not alone."**

 Posted by an anonymous user.
 No name.
 No history.
 Just words: